 Harvesting the Fruit of Amazing Guest Experience

-If you have started researching on starting your vacation rental business, think about all mentioned fourteen steps.
-Although a vacation rental business is not an easy job to start and maintain, it is not harder than running many other businesses.
+If you have begun researching about starting your vacation rental business, think about all the above steps.
+Starting and running a vacation rental business is challenging, but not more so than other types of businesses.

-You need to estabish pillars of your business piece by piece, with a mindful approach, getting help from people you trust.
+You need to establish pillars of your business with a mindful approach and get help from people you trust.